Urgent musculoskeletal appointments available on request 24/7

 Kosta also has a Sports Science degree and experience working with athletes such as rowers, swimmers and cyclists.

-Like most other Bulgarian rowers, I had struggled and worked hard to find a place in the Bulgarian rowing team dealing with difficulties and obstacles as best as I could.
-I changed many part time jobs trying to earn a living and financially support my dream.
-But 2007 had been an especially tough year for me, and the challenging circumstances made me realise that I had to take a big step away if I wanted to continue rowing.
-I was very fortunate to meet many wonderful people working as a personal trainer and sports coach.
-One of my patients (Mr P) gave me a one way ticket to London for my birthday.
+Like most other Bulgarian rowers, I worked hard and faced many challenges in my effort to earn a place on the national team, dealing with every difficulty and obstacle as best I could.
+I took on many part-time jobs to support myself financially and to keep my dream alive.
+However, 2007 proved to be an especially tough year, and the difficult circumstances made me realise that I needed to take a bold step away if I wanted to continue rowing.
+During that time, I was fortunate to meet many wonderful people while working as a personal trainer and sports coach.
+One of my clients, Mr. P, generously gave me a one-way ticket to London for my birthday — a gesture that changed the course of my life.

-However, in 2006 I injured my back and this affected both my rowing performance and my everyday life.
-When I mentioned this problem to a friend, she suggested that I visit an osteopath to see if something could be done to help.
-Although I was a little sceptical, I made the appointment.
-After the osteopathic treatment, I found that the pain from this old injury had completely gone and I was able to train again more effectively than before.
-My posture is better, I was rowing faster and I competed internationally once again.
+In 2006, I injured my back, which affected both my rowing performance and my daily life.
+When I mentioned the problem to a friend, she suggested that I see an osteopath to see if anything could be done to help.
+Although I was initially a little sceptical, I made the appointment.
+After the osteopathic treatment, I discovered that the pain from this old injury had completely disappeared, and I was able to train more effectively than before.
+My posture improved, my speed on the water increased, and I was able to compete internationally once again.

-The osteopath (John Prescott) completely changed my life.
-He suggested that I apply to study at the British School of Osteopsthy and he became my mentor.
-I decided to learn how to help other people with their injuries and the suffering that these can cause.
+The osteopath, John Prescott, had a profound impact on my life.
+He suggested that I apply to study at the British School of Osteopathy and became my mentor.
+Inspired by this experience, I decided to learn how to help others manage injuries and the suffering they can cause.

-My rowing and work experience has given me an insight into how the human body and mind react to different forms of exercise.
-My degree in sport has provided me with a basic knowledge of anatomy, biochemistry and physiology, which has proved useful in both my rowing and in my work.
+While studying, I worked as a personal trainer, rowing and swimming coach, helping people of all ages and abilities achieve their goals.
+My rowing and coaching experience has given me valuable insight into how the human body and mind respond to different forms of exercise.
+Additionally, my degree in sport provided me with foundational knowledge of anatomy, biochemistry, and physiology, which has proved useful both in my rowing and in my work with patients.

 2010 - 2014 MOst British School of Osteopathy.
-My degree in osteopathy started my career as an autonomous health practitioner.
-Since then, I am married and a father of two beautiful children.
+My degree in Osteopathy marked the beginning of my career as an autonomous health practitioner.
+Since then, I have become the proud father of two wonderful children who continue to inspire and motivate me both personally and professionally.